Careers

 Responsibilities:

-15. Comply with Municipality of Kincardine policies and procedures.
+10. Adhere to Municipality of Kincardine corporate policies and procedures

-16. Perform other tasks as assigned by management.
+11. Complete other duties as assigned by Management

 Education & Experience Requirements:

-• Minimum 3 years of experience in related duties
+• 2 years of relevant experience in fitness industry

 Required Knowledge, Skills & Competencies: